KIUG 2025: Father broke his FD for a dream, judoka Jaanvi repays it with gold in Udaipur - www.lokmattimes.com

 KIUG 2025: Father broke his FD for a dream, judoka Jaanvi repays it with gold in Udaipur

-Udaipur, Nov 29 In 2022-23, hundreds of school students and their parents endured a distressing ordeal at a ...
+Udaipur (Rajasthan)[India], November 30 : In 2022-23, hundreds of school students and their parents endured a distressing ordeal at ...

 Despite the setback, Jaanvi's father, Uttam Singh, who works at a courier company, refused to let the financial blow derail his daughter's promising sporting journey.
 His belief in her remained unshaken.

-Just 19, Jaanvi is already a seasoned competitor with multiple Khelo India medals to her name, including a gold at the Khelo India Youth Games in 2021 and a silver in 2023.
-A third-year Bachelor of Physical Education and Sports (BPES) student, she is the younger of two siblings and hails from Delhi’s Dwarka locality.
+Just 19, Jaanvi is already a seasoned competitor with multiple Khelo India medals, including a gold at the Khelo India Youth Games in 2021 and a silver in 2023.
+A third-year Bachelor of Physical Education and Sports (BPES) student, she is the younger of two siblings and hails from Delhi's Dwarka locality.

 Her talent has shone on the international stage as well.
 Jaanvi won a silver medal at the 2019 Commonwealth Sub-Junior Championships in Birmingham and repeated the feat three years later at the Asian Cadet Championships in Bangkok.

-“My family has been supportive of my choice right from the start.
-My father is the sole bread earner of the family, and works at a private courier company in the airport, but despite all financial difficulties, he has always backed me fully.
-I still remember the incident which left us devastated, my father broke his FD and also took some loans to gather that amount after I had topped the qualifications held in Bhubaneswar.
+"My family has been supportive of my choice right from the start.
+My father is the sole bread earner of the family, and works at a private courier company at the airport, but despite all financial difficulties, he has always backed me fully.
+I still remember the incident which left us devastated.
+My father broke his FD and also took some loans to gather that amount after I had topped the qualifications held in Bhubaneswar.

 Training at the Ramvir Solanki Club in Dwarka, Jaanvi has also impressed in the ASMITA Leagues, and she credits the financial assistance from the Khelo India initiative for easing the pressures of an athlete's life.